 Over the last several years, we have focused on increasing penetration of our brands in the convenience channel through Company-owned and independent distributors.
 The convenience channel consists of convenience stores, gas stations, and other smaller "up-and-down-the-street" accounts.
 Because of the higher retail prices and margins that typically prevail, we have undertaken several measures to expand convenience channel distribution in recent years.
-These include development of products specifically targeted to this market, such as ClearFruit, Crystal Bay, Rip It, Rip It Chic, FREEK and PowerBlast.
-Additionally, we have created proprietary and specialized packaging for these products with distinctive graphics.
+These include development of products specifically targeted to this market, such as ClearFruit, Crystal Bay, Rip It, ÀSanté and Sundance.
+Additionally, we have created proprietary and specialized packaging with distinctive graphics for these products.
 We intend to continue our focus on enhancing growth in the convenience channel through both specialized packaging and innovative product development.